TobKed/blog/content/posts/2023_02_28_february_links.md

 Category: summary
 Tags: python, blog, podcast, series, aggregate, summary, february, 2023
 Slug: 2023-february-links
-Summary: Interesting stuff from the february
+Summary: Interesting stuff from the month
 Status: draft
+Header_Cover: /images/posts/black-cover.png

 # February 2023

 I am aggregating here some more or less interesting stuff of various IT related materials which I came across this february.
 Some of them are strictly related to the things I did or am currently doing.

-## Some thoughts

 ## Articles